 2. Sip steamy oolong at the sprawling Choui Fong tea plantation

 Visiting the Choui Fong tea plantation in Chiang Rai is one of the top things to do in Thailand thanks to the flavorful tea and matcha pastries served here.
 Enter the gift shop first for a tea tasting.
-(It’s included on our Thailand Adventure Tour!)
+(It’s included on our Grand Tour of Thailand: Bangkok, Chiang Mai & Phuket!)
 Then, pop over to the cafe to pick up your pastry or drink of choice.
 You can sip and savor them while sitting on the open-air terrace, admiring the rolling hills lined with lush tea bushes.

 3. Explore every dazzlingly intricate inch of the White Temple